-If proposals are prepared and public consultation undertaken on specific proposals, these would only be implemented if the consultation responses demonstrate the same level of support as the survey or greater (it being assumed that the views of those who do not respond to the public consultation remain unchanged from when they were surveyed).
+If proposals are prepared and public consultation undertaken on specific proposals, these would only be implemented if consultation responses from affected residents' households demonstrate the same level of support as the survey or greater (it being assumed that the views of those who do not respond to the public consultation remain unchanged from when they were surveyed).
 Even if the same level of support is met, this does not guarantee that the proposals would be implemented as the final decision must depend on full consideration of any objections received.